Exercise Program for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on exercise programs for cancer survivors.

-Is exercise safe for cancer survivors?
+What prior data suggests that this exercise program is safe for cancer survivors?

 Melanie Keats, PhD